MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 Everyone in the tenant is included in the graph.
 Administrators or users have the option to opt out users or groups such as C-suite, M&A, finance, and so on.
 To opt out of the connection graph, see [Opt out of connection graph](configure-who-knows-whom.md#opt-out-of-the-connection-graph).​

 **​How are the connections weighted?**<br>
-Connections are weighted by a combination of how well the signed-in user knows the intermediary, and how well the intermediary knows the target contact or lead.
+The connection strength is weighted by a combination of how well the signed-in user knows the intermediary, and how well the intermediary knows the target contact or lead.
 This means that a salesperson might not see the same results as another salesperson does, because they know different people in the organization.

 **What is the source of the data?**<br>
 Who knows whom has the following data sources: